 The needle is injected into the epidural space slowly and carefully using an X-ray or fluoroscopy.
 Infusion of contrast dye ensures the doctor is in the targeted area and corrects needle placement.
 After this visualization on the imaging monitor, the steroid and anesthetic combination is finally administered, and the injection site is carefully bandaged to avoid bleeding.

-What To Expect After a Caudal Epidural Steroid Injection
+What To Expect After A Caudal Epidural Steroid Injection

 After the procedure, the patient is advised to rest and perform light activities for the next 24 hours.
 This means the patient should make prior arrangements for transportation back home.
 The effects of the injection can start appearing from 2 days or up to a week and can last for several days to months.